staillanibm/webmethods-helm-charts/developerportal/examples/house-keeping-job/README.md

 Following scheduled job backups data `Theme`, `User`, `Collaboration` and `Core` of Developer Portal.

-To move the Shell script into a job, we must change ...
+To move the Shell script into a job, we must change in Shell script ...

 * Evaluate the post and port of Developer Portal.
 * Evaluate the administrator password.
 * We need a container image with `curl` and `jq`.
 * The backup zip file should be saved on a persistent volume.
 A persistent volume should be mounted.

-## Shell Script

 ```
 #/bin/bash